portsmouth/snelly/README.md

 /******* copy-pasted console output on 'O', end *******/
 ```

 In order for user-specified scene parameters to be saved this way, it is necessay to implement a function to output the appropriate regeneration code.
-For example if the scene uses parameters
+For example if the scene init code defines parameters
 ```javascript
     this.parameters = {};
     this.parameters.foo = 0.63143;